pammacdotnet/TypstPaper/paper.typ

   caption: [Cochain morphism of the de Rham complex of the differential graded algebra $cal(O)^(*)_infinity$ of all exterior forms on finite order jet manifolds (modulo pull-back identification) to its variational complex @Giachetta09], ) <fig:commutative-diagram>

-The flexibility of the #package-link("CeTZ") package enables the creation of a wide range of diagrams, while many other packages specialize in convenience and ease of use.
+The flexibility of the #CeTZ package enables the creation of a wide range of diagrams, while many other packages specialize in convenience and ease of use.
 Moreover, the near real-time output preview, intuitive syntax and possibility of collaboration enable Typst to be used as a tool to develop concepts in Physics and Math, not just communicate them via papers, books, etc.

 #import "@preview/physica:0.9.5": *